vzrus/YAF-and-MojoPortal-Add-Ons/README.txt

 4.Remove old YAF Web.config, db.config and app.config from the folder.
 Move all assemblies from bin folder to MP bin folder and remove YAF bin folder and other things to not publish unused files.

-5. Add new projects to MP solution and fix assemblies references of your projects in MP solution - they should point to assemblies in MP bin folder.
+5. Add new projects to MP solution and fix assemblies references of your projects in MP solution - they should point to assemblies in MP bin folder.Fix an output bild path to ../../../Web/Bin for both projects.
+It'll put your assemblies to MP /Bin folder.

 Compile it.

 6. Before install and module install.